Carpenters Individual Account Pension Plan

 Partial Distribution

-You receive a portion of your total vested account balance at retirement and defer receipt of the balance (including any investment gains or losses) to a later tax year.
+You receive a portion of your total vested account balance at retirement and defer receipt of the balance (including any investment earnings or losses) to a later tax year.
 You may elect a different payment option for the balance of your account.
 Each partial distribution is subject to the application and election procedures.
-Until all of your funds are distributed to you, your account continues to experience investment gains and losses based on the investment performance of the entire plan.
 If you die before the second payment is made, your designated beneficiary receives the second payment.

 Period Certain Payments

 You receive benefits over a specified number of months.
-The amount is fixed, essentially equal guaranteed monthly payments (subject to adjustment for gains and losses in the plan).
+The amount is fixed, essentially equal monthly payments (subject to adjustment for earnings and losses in the plan).
 You elect the number of months over which the payments will be made, however, the payment period cannot exceed the joint life expectancy of you and your beneficiary.
 If you die before receiving all payments, payments will continue to your beneficiary.
-If you elect a payment period that is less than ten years, payments may be rolled over.
-You must designate your spouse as beneficiary, unless your spouse consents to your designation of another beneficiary.
+If you elect a payment period that is less than ten years, payments may be rolled over to an Individual Retirement Account (IRA) or an eligible retirement plan.
+You must designate your spouse as beneficiary unless your spouse consents to your designation of another beneficiary.

 Minimum Annual Payout